vmchale/kempe/README.md

 ## Known Bugs & Defects

-Right now there is no kind checker so kind-checking always fails
+Right now there is no kind checker so ill-kinded types will not be caught.